Games-and-Simulations/sc-docker/docker/Setup in PowerShell -- instructions.md

 ======================================================================================

 Notes
-* this guide is intended for Windows installations mainly.
+* This guide is intended for Windows installations mainly.
 The guide is applicable for Mac installations with a few changes which will be pointed out along the way.
 The guide is not guaranteed to work for all Linux versions, despite a few successes.

-Also, a proper installation of a docker is assumed here and should be done first before attempting any of the commands/actions in this guide.
+* A proper installation of a docker is assumed here and should be done first before attempting any of the commands/actions in this guide.
 For more details on how to install a docker, please see: https://github.com/basil-ladder/sc-docker/blob/master/INSTALL.md

 * For Windows users, you may skip steps 1-2 and instead execute the `build_images.ps1` PowerShell script found in the `sc-docker\docker` folder.
 If any error message pops up, please do steps 1-2 as described below to get an idea on where it really went wrong.